Hospital And Medical Center

 • Common Services Provided By Medical Centers

-• Other Services: Medical centres also provide family health, women's health, minor surgical issues, men's health, immunization services, and men's health.
+• Other Services: Medical centers also provide family health, women's health, minor surgical issues, men's health, immunization services, and men's health.
 Some also offer pathology and chronic disease management for asthma and diabetes.
 Additionally, they may also provide a nursing facility.

 What Is A Hospital?